Menthol

 Products?

-Vulnerable populations include: financially disadvantaged, minorities, uninsured, children, elderly, unsheltered, and people with chronic and mental illnesses who lack resources and opportunities that most Americans have, are targeted by the tobacco industry.
+The tobacco industry targets vulnerable populations, including financially disadvantaged individuals, minorities, the uninsured, children, the elderly, the unsheltered, and people with chronic and mental illnesses who lack the resources and opportunities that most Americans have.

-The tobacco industry markets menthol by sponsoring community and music events, advertising in community shops and stores, and using displays and images that youth respond to.
+The tobacco industry markets menthol in vulnerable communities by sponsoring community and music events, advertising in local shops and stores, and using displays and images that appeal to youth.

-There is a need for more research on menthol use amongst those with mental illnesses.
-Still, studies reveal a connection between high menthol tobacco use and severe mental hardships, and those who smoke menthol cigarettes have worse mental health than those who do not use menthol products.
+More research is needed on menthol use among individuals with mental illnesses.
+However, existing studies show a link between high menthol tobacco use and severe mental hardships.
+Furthermore, people who smoke menthol cigarettes tend to have worse mental health compared to those who do not use menthol products.

 ADDICTION